TimLindner/TimLindner/README.md

 ### Hi there
-My name is Tim, and I am a Platinion Consultant at Boston Consulting Group (BCG).
+My name is Tim.
 I have a keen interest in Bayesian econometrics, with a particular focus on time series analysis and latent variable modeling, including machine learning and forecasting techniques.
 Furthermore, I enjoy writing elegant code using both Python and R.